leberns/sp-hello-events/spfx-hello-events/README.md

 ## Prerequisites

-The list of events should already exist on the site.
+The site has to be already configured, see the [installers](../installers) section for that.

 ## Development Notes